cbetta/primo/README.md

 This generates a PostgreSQL/HAML/Rspec Rails app using [this template](https://github.com/cbetta/primo/blob/master/templates/prime.rb).

+Specify a different build in template (currently only 2) as follows

+    primo new app_name -t template_name

 ### Specify default template

 Using a different template is easy.
 You can specify them locally, remotely, or choose one of the [build in templates](https://github.com/cbetta/primo/blob/master/templates/) by name.